arangodb/docs/3.10/analyzers.md

 Analyzer Types
 --------------

-The currently implemented Analyzer types are:
+The following Analyzer types are available:

 - `identity`: treats value as atom (no transformation)
 - `delimiter`: splits into tokens at user-defined character